Certificate for Household Goods List (menaje de casa) for temporary and permanent residents

 Other Important Information

 On the day of the appointment, three sets of documentation and certificates will be given to you while the fourth piece of documentation will remain at the Embassy.
-Of the three certificates, you must give one to the moving company, the other to Customs in Mexico (via your customs broker) and the third will remain for your personal file.
+Of the three certificates, you must give one to the moving company, the other to Customs in Mexico (via your customs broker/moving company) and the third will remain for your personal file.

 If you are unable to visit the Consular Office to request a certificate for Household Goods, you may appoint a representative through public deed or a simple power of attorney letter (it is essential that two witnesses sign the letter and that they provide pieces of valid identification), so your representative can make the necessary steps to apply for and obtain the certificate for household items.
 The representative must come to the Embassy with all the required documents to get the Certificate of Household Goods.